cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 > In the words of your co-founder Matt Hall, the blockchain "provides a layer of trust that removes the need for lawyers and middlemen."
 > But over the last several weeks, we've seen that your actions speak louder than these words.
 You have called for lawyers and
-> have ignored our public and private requests for an open dialogue regarding the DMCA issued to OpenSea requesting the delisting of CryptoPhunks.
+> have ignored our public and private requests for an open dialogue regarding the DMCA issued to OpenSea requesting the delisting of Phunks.
 >
 > This letter aims to bring public attention to the issue(s) at hand.
 During these formative times in the NFT space,
-> CryptoPhunks aims to push boundaries in order to set the foundation for a future
+> Phunks aims to push boundaries in order to set the foundation for a future
 > where NFTs can leverage blockchain technology for its strengths: provenance and authenticity.
 >
-> Phunks poked fun at those who were applying the “old-school” rules of art into this new frontier of NFTs.
+> Phunks poked fun at those who were applying the "old-school" rules of art into this new frontier of [non-fungible] tokens.
 > Deceptive and fraudulent copycats should be mitigated, but Phunks has been a clear parody from the start
 > with no reported cases of a user buying a Phunk thinking it was a Punk.
 In this project’s short lifespan thus far,
 > Phunks have brought in over 1,000 new holders who learned about the Punks’ attributes and history.